H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 Conceptually, the container architecture provides a structured way to receive, normalize, and direct events into deeper evaluative paths anchored in PostgreSQL `msjarvisgis` (port 5432, 91 GB, 501 tables, 5,416,522 verified GBIM beliefs as of March 20, 2026).
 It defines how diverse inputs — user interactions, internal learning results, external signals, and structural changes — enter the system's evaluative core.
 By enforcing clear stages and control flags, it supports disciplined decision-making about what is ignored, what is kept for background consideration, and what is integrated into PostgreSQL central memory and GBIM belief structures.

-The remaining sections of this chapter ground this abstraction in the current production deployment topology, focusing on Docker containers, port mappings, compose management, and service roles as of March 20, 2026.
+The remaining sections of this chapter ground this abstraction in the current production deployment topology, focusing on Docker containers, port mappings, compose management, and service roles as of March 21, 2026.

 ---

-## 19.8 Operational Container Topology (March 20, 2026)
+## 19.8 Operational Container Topology (March 21, 2026)

-This section is the authoritative operational state as of March 20, 2026, superseding the March 18, 2026 snapshot.
+This section is the authoritative operational state as of March 21, 2026, superseding the March 20, 2026 snapshot.
 The topology is derived from `~/msjarvis-rebuild-working/msjarvis-rebuild/docker-compose.yml` (Docker Compose v5.1.0), runtime `docker ps` output, `~/jarvis_startup.sh`, and verification scripts.

-> **Compose management baseline (March 20, 2026):**
+> **Compose management baseline (March 21, 2026):**
 > All **80 production containers** are defined in a single `docker-compose.yml`. `gbim_query_router` (port 7205) was added to compose on March 20, 2026, as the 80th container.
-All `build:` directives remain converted to `image:` references — no image rebuilds occur on startup.
+All `build:` directives remain converted to `image:` references for non-judge services — no image rebuilds occur on startup for those containers.
+Judge service images were rebuilt with `--no-cache` on March 21, 2026, after ghost file remediation (see §19.14).
 Reboot sequence is unchanged: `docker compose up -d` followed by `~/jarvis_startup.sh`.

 ### Core Orchestration Layer